home-assistant/developers.home-assistant/docs/operating-system/debugging.md

 [Home Assistant OS]: https://github.com/home-assistant/operating-system
 [Supervisor Architecture]: /architecture_index.md

-### Turning off SSH access to the host
+### Turning off SSH host access

-Use a USB drive formatted with FAT, ext4, or NTFS and name it CONFIG (case sensitive).
-Remove any existing `authorized_keys` file from the drive and leave the drive empty.
+Use a USB drive formatted with FAT, ext4 or NTFS and name it `CONFIG` (case-sensitive).
+Remove any existing `authorized_keys` file from the drive and leave the drive **empty**.
 When the Home Assistant OS device is rebooted with this drive inserted, any existing keys will be removed and the SSH service will be stopped.

 ## Checking the logs